Buckingham & District U3A – Welcome!

 Buckingham U3A Activity Groups

-Each activity has a Group Co-ordinator who arranges the programme.
-There is something for everyone and if a member cannot find something of interest, we encourage them to start New Groups using their own special knowledge and skills.
+Each activity has a Group Co-ordinator who arranges the programme in collaboration with the other members of the group.
+There is something for everyone and if a member cannot find something of interest, we encourage them to start new Groups using their specific knowledge and skills.
 Our Group Liaison Officer is on hand to offer support.
 Groups are primarily self-help rather than tutor-led, no formal qualifications are necessary, and likewise no qualifications are awarded.

 We pride ourselves on being a friendly organisation.
 Every new joiner, whether they be recently retired or a new arrival to the town, is invited to attend our coffee mornings which are held three or four times a year, when we welcome them and outline the various activities on offer.
 Activities are listed under the Groups heading.